LISims88/LISims88/README.md

 ### About Me

 Hi, I’m @LISims88, also known as Lydia.
-I'm a dedicated student at Turing School of Software and Design on a transformative journey into the world of technology.
+I'm a recent graduate of  Turing School of Software and Design on a transformative journey into the world of technology.
 I have background in Clinical Counseling Psychology, with a Bachelor's in Psychology and a Master's in Nonprofit Management.

 ### 🌱 I’m currently learning